A New Approach to Multi-Party Peer-to-Peer Communication Complexity: Multi-party communication protocols

 We work in a \textit{multi-party, number-in-hand, peer-to-peer} setting.
 Each player $1\leq i \leq k$ has unbounded local computation power and, in addition to its input $X_i$, has access to a source of private randomness $R_i$.
 We will use the notation $R$ for $(R_i)$, i.e., the private randomness of all players.
 A source of public randomness $R^p$ is also available to all players.
 We will call a protocol with no private randomness a public-coins protocol.
 The system consists of $k$ players and a family of $k$ functions $f = (f_i)_{i\in\Ni{1}{k}}$, with $\forall~i \in\Ni{1}{k},~ f_i: \Pi_{\ell=1}^{k}\calX_\ell \rightarrow \calY_i$, where $\calX_\ell$ denotes the set of possible inputs of player $\ell$, and ${\calY_i}$ denotes the set of possible outputs of player $i$.
 The players are given some input $x = (x_i)\in \Pi_{i=1}^{k}\calX_i$, and for every $i$, player $i$ has to compute $f_i(x)$.

 We define the communication model as follows, which is the asynchronous setting, with some restrictions.
 To make the discussion simpler we assume a global time which is {\em unknown} to the players.
 Every pair of players is connected by a bidirectional communication link that allows them to send messages to each other.
-There is no bound on the delivery time of a message, but every message is delivered in finite time, and the communication link maintains FIFO order in each of the two directions.
+There is no bound on the delivery time (i.e., when the message arrives to its destination node) of a message, but every message is delivered in finite time, and the communication link maintains FIFO order in each of the two directions.
+Messages that arrive to the head of the link at the destination node of that link are buffered until they are read by that node.
 Given a specific time we define the {\em view} of player $i$ as the input of this player, $X_i$, its private randomness, $R_i$, the public randomness, $R^p$, and the messages read so far by player $i$.
-After the protocol has started, each player runs the protocol in {\em local rounds}.
+After the protocol has started,The protocol of each player $i$ runs in {\em local rounds}.
 In each round, player $i$ sends messages to some subset of the other players.
 The identity of these players, as well as the content of these messages, depend on the current view of player $i$.
 The player also decides whether it should stop, and output (or ``return'') the result of the function $f_i$.
 Then (if player $i$ did not stop and return the output), the player waits for messages from a certain subset of the other players, this subset being also determined by the current view of the player.
+That is, the player reads a single message from each of the incoming links that connect it to that subset of other players; If for a certain such link no message is available, then the player waits until such message is available (i.e., arrives).
 Then the (local) round of player $i$ terminates.\footnote{The fact that the receiving of the incoming messages comes as the last step of the (local) round comes only to emphasize that the sending of the messages and the output are a function of only the messages received in previous (local) rounds.} To make it possible for the player to identify the arrival of the {\em complete} message that it waits for, we require that each message sent by a player in the protocol is self-delimiting.